gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/ApiMigration.md

 //                           with dots as in CDL)
 //     toSql.associations  : either 'assocs' (default, keep associations as they are if possible)
 //                           or 'joins' (replace associations by joins)
-//     toSql.src           : if true, generate SQL DDL source files (default)
+//     toSql.src           : if 'sql', generate SQL DDL source files (default)
 //     toSql.csn           : if true, generate the transformed CSN model
 //   }
 // Options provided here are merged with (and take precedence over) options from 'model'.